 ARMS got announced with the Switch, and it launched with the Switch, and it’s been both passionately loved and broadly ignored.
 Lucio was late to the Switch party, and thus late to the ARMS party, but he’s been pretty taken with the game.
 We’ve played together a bunch, and had about as much fun as we’ve ever had with a 3D fighting game.

 Almost a year and a half on, what exactly is ARMS’ place in the fighting game scene, in Nintendo’s oeuvre, and in games more broadly?
 What’s its place anywhere?
-Why didn’t it make more of a splash when it was new, and what might it signal about the what we expect from games—as in, how much do we expect games to change after release, and how ling do we expect them to stay relevant, whatever that means?
+Why didn’t it make more of a splash when it was new, and what might it signal about what we expect from games—as in, how much do we expect games to change after release, and how long do we expect them to stay relevant, whatever that means?

 • Here’s that immortal moment in Street Fighter Alpha 3 history.